 Another possibility is the installation of an optical glide path indicator.
 It would be very nice if this optical glide path could also be used in weather conditions with greatly reduced visibility.
 Unfortunately, there are still no light sources that can penetrate the fog.
 The ICAO has chosen an optical glide path that is unlikely to meet the needs of all users.
 In Australia, detailed comparison flights were carried out with 3 different "visual glide path systems", surprisingly the least known system received the highest score in these tests.
 Probably this system and also the one in 2nd place in the scoring was not selected because the installation conditions caused difficulties and additional obstacles would have arisen.

-Individual aviation countries are trying to improve the lighting systems, and the ICAO, in turn, is trying to bring the results from the practical tests to a common denominator.
+Individual aviation countries are trying to improve the lighting systems, and the ICAO in turn tries to bring the results from the practical tests to a common denominator.
 The adaptation of the various views in the field of the application of colored light in airport lighting systems seems particularly difficult.
-In Germany one has so far assumed the principle that red light "stop" resp.
-Danger and green light means "free" as an invitation to use, similar to the traffic lights, ie in the approach direction the runway threshold is lit with "green" and there are red lights where it is not allowed to continue rolling.
+In Germany one has so far assumed the principle that red light "stop" respectively.
+Danger and green light means "free" as a request for use, similar to the traffic lights, ie in the approach direction the runway threshold is lit with "green" and there are red lights where it is not allowed to roll further.
 The lighting of obstacles is always done with red lights.
-In accordance with this principle, we have left out red markings in the approach lights in Germany.
+In accordance with this principle, we have omitted red markings in the approach lights in Germany.

 If it is possible to introduce a uniform lighting system with uniform application of colors and the same configuration all over the world, the approach to or departure from an airport would be made considerably easier for the pilot in poor visibility conditions.
 It is not important that a sophisticated system with complicated technical devices is used.
 Test flights in America with fast airplanes have shown that only certain features of the lights can be recognized by the pilot during a fast overflight.
 For the approach it needs a sufficiently long and bright center line and a flawless determination of the distance from the start of the runway, for landing a well-marked touchdown zone and other colors that mean the same everywhere in the world.